mj0077/Landing-Page-Template/README.md

 # Landing-Page-Template
-Just a basic webpage template with a carousel, cards, some hover effects etc. Learning how to use jQuery for my needs.
+Just a basic responsive website landing page template with a carousel, cards, some hover effects etc. Learning how to use jQuery for my needs.